ganler/GanlerCS/mathML/nlp.md

 - For each token: a one-hot vector of size N. (N = the number of word classes)
 - Where: The bottom-most encoder.

+## EOS: end of seq.

+To enhance the classification result.